jikebe-AIST/j_presto/README.md

 	j_presto [sub_program_name]

 Sub-program name list:
+    For MD simulation,
-	gen_db     : Generation of a database file (*.tpldb) for creating j_presto topology files (*.tpl). prep       : Preparation of input files (*.pdb, *.tpl, and *.shk files) for j_presto. md_run     : Execution of MD simulation or energy minimization calculation. get_tmpl   : Obtaining templates of input files and scripts for excuting j_presto. batch_set  : Setting up all the necessary files and directories required to run multiple MD simulations efficiently GEprep     : Preparation of a parameter file (*.nf) for Generalized Ensemble MD simulations such as McMD and ALSD.
+        pdb_alignfit    : Superimposition of query structure to target one based on sequence alignment. nt_gen          : Generation of atomic name correspondence table from a PREP and a PDB file. nt_conv         : Convert residue and atom names in a PREP and a PDB file based on a name table. gen_db          : Generation of a database file (*.tpldb) for creating j_presto topology files (*.tpl). prep            : Preparation of input files (*.pdb, *.tpl, and *.shk files) for MD simulations. md_run          : Execution of MD simulation or energy minimization calculation. batch_set       : Setting up all the necessary files and directories required to run multiple MD simulations efficiently.
+        GEprep          : Preparation of a parameter file (*.nf) for Generalized Ensemble MD simulations such as McMD and ALSD.

+    For Analysis,
-	Ens_Ana    : Performing analysis of conformational ensembles obtained from simulation results (Scheduled to be added in the next update) manual     : Viewing the manual.
+        Ens_Ana         : Performing analysis of conformational ensembles obtained from simulation results.
+        PCAaxis         : Calculating axes for principal component analysis (PCA) through diagonalization.
+        PCAproj         : Projecting each structure onto PCA subspace. distrib         : Generation of statistical distribution data from weighted input values for one- or two-dimensional variables. pick_conf       : Extraction and ranking structures based on user-defined conditions and event timings. ttp_se          : Calculation of weighted averages and standard errors of the data

+    For Enzyme development,
+        conmut          : Propose mutations to improve enzyme stability from input amino acid sequences using the consensus method

+    For user guidance,
+        get_tmpl        : Obtaining templates of input files and scripts for excuting j_presto. manual          : Viewing the manual.

 The simulations performed by j_presto support parallelization using OpenMP, but currently do not support parallelization via MPI or GPU.
 However, you can use the programs j_presto_mpi and j_presto_master, which allow you to bundle multiple OpenMP-parallelized MD simulation runs and execute them as a single MPI job.
 	j_presto_mpi    : Execute multiple MD simulation runs as a single MPI job using an embarrassingly parallel approach.